American Civil War Museum, Richmond - Things to Do at American Civil War Museum

 Confederate White House

-The actual mansion where Jefferson Davis lived during the war - you can walk through the restored rooms and get a feel for how the Confederate leadership actually lived day-to-day
+The actual mansion where Jefferson Davis lived during the war - you can walk through the restored rooms and get a feel for how the Confederate leadership lived day-to-day

 Slavery and Freedom Gallery